kevinhenryburke/scalegitbook/getting-started/BusinessOutcomes.md

 ## Extending our Example

 We can extend our toy Rating example to show how to add Business Outcomes.
-We'll add a data structure inside the class to hold a few names and their ratings.
+We'll add a data structure inside the class to hold a few names and their ratings (obviously in a real-world context such information would be retrieved via a query to a data source).

-The Rating is of interest to our business process so we use this measure at the Business Outcome for this method.
+The business team has told us that the customer's Rating status is of interest to our business process so we use this measure at the Business Outcome for this method.
 We can update our method to support this with a few extra lines which set the BusinessOutcome to be either 'High-Rated Client' and 'Low-Rated Client' .

 ```
 global inherited sharing class ExampleRating implements mscope.IService_Implementation {